Installed garage door opener

 If reprogramming fails, the keypad likely needs to be replaced.
 Modern keypads are inexpensive and straightforward to swap out, usually taking under 20 minutes.

-How to Know Your Opener Needs Replacing
+Signs Your Opener Needs Replacing

 Repairs make sense for most opener problems, but at some point replacement is the smarter call.
 Watch for these signs that your opener is past the point of a simple fix: